runpod/docs/docs/fine-tune/index.md

 ## Connect to your training environment

-After your fine-tuning pod is deployed and active:
+After your Fine Tuning pod is deployed and active:

-1. Go to your fine-tuning pod dashboard.
+1. Go to your Fine Tuning pod dashboard.
 2. Click **Connect** to view connection options:
    - **Jupyter Notebook**: Launch a browser-based notebook interface
    - **Web Terminal**: Open a terminal in your browser